 Office design plays a vital role in the productivity of existing employees and attracting top talent.
-As a moving company that works with large corporate clients, we’ve seen many office spaces transform into more functional spaces that fit the needs of a particular workforce.
+As a workplace services leader that works with large corporate clients, we’ve seen many office spaces transform into more functional spaces that fit the needs of a particular workforce.

 After outgrowing the functionality of our own workspace, we enlisted the help of Maxon Furniture to help our internal team make our space a better fit for the needs of our employees.
 We also completed the transformation during the busiest time of year for the moving industry.